 3. Add a splash of vanilla.
 This is really about taste.
 You could also add some cinnamon if you wanted to as well.

-5. While the banana is sweet, the pancake batter is really plain without a sweetener of some kind.
+5. While the banana is sweet, I noticed the pancake batter was really plain without a sweetener of some kind.
 I used a teaspoon of brown sugar, but you could use honey, maple syrup or an alternative like Splenda/Truvia.
 Just be mindful different kinds of sugar have different levels of sweetness so you may not need as much.

 * For rough estimate, I divided the batter in half and called it good enough.

-7. Heat a medium or large skillet to medium or medium/high heat.
+7. Heat a medium or large skillet to medium heat so you don’t burn the cakes.
 I used a little cooking spray on the pan, you don’t need a lot and depending on the pan you may not need to spray in between cakes.
+Oil would also be fine.
 Pour batter to pre-heated skillet and cook on each side for just over a minute.
 This is relative to your pan and how it contains heat.

 8. (optional) Top with chopped pecans or walnuts.